-As shown in the works (\cite{Klar,Johonson,Johonson1,Smor,Kup,Schatz,Vinit,Gusev}), it is convenient to represent the motion of a three-body system as translational and rotational motion of a triangle of bodies $ \triangle(1,2,3)$, and also deformation of sides of the same triangle.
-In particular, the kinetic energy of a system of bodies in this case can be written in the form (\cite{Fiz}):
+As was shown \cite{Klar,Johonson,Johonson1,Smor,Kup,Schatz,Vinit,Gusev}, it is convenient to represent the motion of a three-body system as translational and rotational motion of a three-body triangle $ \triangle(1,2,3)$, and also deformation of sides of the same triangle \cite{gev,gev1,gev0}.
+In particular, the kinetic energy in this case can be written in the form \cite{Fiz}: